Workers’ Compensation Injuries

 Particular types of repetitive stress injury accompany certain actions: these include Bicipital Tendinitis (often from scrubbing motions), Tennis Elbow from bending the wrist backwards (as when using a paint brush), Golfer’s Elbow from bending the wrist forward (when pulling ropes, for instance), and DeQuervain’s Tendosynovitis (from cumulative pinching or twisting of the wrist).

-If you have a repetitive stress injury related to tasks performed at work, contact an Emery Reddy Workers Compensation lawyer for a free consultation and thorough investigation of your case.
+If you have a repetitive stress injury related to tasks performed at work, contact an Emery Reddy Workers’ Compensation lawyer for a free case analysis concerning your workers’ compensation injuries.

 Carpal Tunnel Syndrome